mikependon/RepoDB.NET/pages/docs.md

 #### Classes

-Below are the list of classes that you can use.
+Below are the list of classes available.

 - [BaseDbSetting](/class/basedbsetting)
 - [BaseStatementBuilder](/class/basestatementbuilder)